Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 Because the modular van shower isn’t a full shower it allows you to have more options and storage in your van build while still maintaining a dedicated van shower space.

-Like the fixed van shower, this space can also double as space for your portable camper van toilet.
+Like the fixed van shower, this space can also double as space for your composting camper van toilet.

 #3 Van Life Shower Idea – Pop-up